jscs-dev/node-jscs/README.md

 - `true`: validates all arrays and objects
 - `Object`:
     - `ignoreSingleValue`: allows single property objects and single element arrays to not require a trailing comma
+    - `ignoreSingleLine`: allows objects and arrays on a single line to not require a trailing comma

 #### Example